IFRS 9 Dubai

 Led by Juan Ramirez, a senior professional at Deloitte in London advising banks on IFRS 9 and Basel III/IV issues.

-Complex concepts are mastered through the heavy use of banks real-life case studies.
+Complex concepts are mastered through the use of real-life case studies.
 For instance, scenario selection and the triggers of significant increase in credit risk are covered analysing their application at the larger European banks.
-Stage 3 is covered with a particular emphasis on the industry best practice and the regulatory definition of default.
+Stage three is covered with a particular emphasis on the industry best practice and the regulatory definition of default.